-Hitting the bleach bottle is cool once again, but you need to approach it with caution.
+Inspired by Gigi Hadid to embrace some post-pandemic rebellion and go platinum blonde?
 We got some tips from the top colour experts to find out all about going peroxide blonde…

-Issie Churcher, creative colour director at HOB Salons, agrees: “The trend for white bleached blondes has always been a niche look for girls and on occasion guys that want to make a statement.
+Issie Churcher, principal colourist at Josh Wood, agrees: “The trend for white bleached blondes has always been a niche look for girls and on occasion guys that want to make a statement.
 When we look at most iconic blondes from Marilyn Monroe, Bridget Bardot through to Debbie Harry, all are bleached but worn with different cuts and styled to create an individual look that works for them.”

 WILL PLATINUM BLONDE HAIR SUIT ME?